opensearch-project/documentation-website/_dashboards/admin-ui-index/index-management.md

 3. Choose **Apply policy**.
 4. From the **Policy ID** menu, choose the policy that you created.
     You can see a preview of your policy.
-6. If your policy includes a rollover operation, specify a rollover alias.
+5. (Optional): Specify a rollover alias if your policy includes a rollover operation.
 Make sure that the alias that you enter already exists.
-For more information about the rollover operation, see rollover.
+For more information about the rollover operation, see [rollover]({{site.url}}{{site.baseurl}}/im-plugin/ism/policies#rollover).
-7. Choose **Apply**.
+6. Choose **Apply**.
 After you attach a policy to an index, ISM creates a job that runs every 5 minutes by default to perform policy actions, check conditions, and transition the index into different states.
 To change the default time interval for this job, see Settings.

-Policy jobs are not run if the cluster state is red.
+Policy jobs don't run if the cluster state is red.
 {: .note}

-## Managed Indexes
+## Managed indexes

 To attach policies to indexes, perform the following steps: